BauerFike/dynamicSelect/README.md

 ##Options

 ###add
-Insert one or more new options to the select.
-The select gets re-rendered immediately with the desired order unless render is set to false (true by default).
+Insert one or more new options to the cache.
+The select gets re-rendered immediately with the new options unless the render parameter is set to false (true by default).

 	$("#theSelect").dynamicSelect("add", options, [ render ]);